Pump drives ~ multiple power take-off units

 jbj Techniques 'AM' splitter gearboxes (or multiple PTO) are available in a number of mounting formats with various increasing and decreasing ratios.
 Maximum input torques up to 5,600 Nm can be accepted as standard whilst higher powers can be accommodated by the use of oil cooling.
 All units can be supplied with either hydraulically or mechanically actuated clutch units.

-A helpful guide to pump drives: how-to-select-the-right-pump-drive-for-an-application-learning-the-basics
+A helpful step by step guide to pump drives: how-to-select-the-right-pump-drive-for-an-application-learning-the-basics

 Full specifications of multiple PTOs found at www.jbj.co.uk/splitter-gearboxes.html